antonimut/law_and_ai_class_GCS_model/README.md

 predictions = model.predict(your_input_data)
 ```

-This allows you to skip the training step and immediately run evaluations or integrate the model into your application.
+This allows you to skip the training step.

 ---